Living with smokers

 - If you live in a rented property, find out if the landlord has a policy on smoking inside

-- If you’re going to move in with smokers, talk things through early on – bringing it up six months down the track won’t get a good response
+- If you’re going to move in with smokers, talk things through early on – bringing it up six months down the line won’t get a good response

 - If a partner isn’t likely to stop smoking, have a good think about whether you can handle it in the long-term

-- Don’t assume a partner will ‘change’ for you – this can cause bitterness on both sides
+- Don’t assume a partner will ‘change’ for you – this can cause resentment on both sides

 - Attitudes towards smoking can be different between generations, so it’s worth explaining how you feel if you’re worried about their health